A Quick Guide on How to Attract Millennial Consumers

 Let’s get back to the conversation aspect of marketing to millennials.
 As a consumer, when is the last time you had an actual conversation with a business?
 Not a person from the business, but the entire business itself.
 I’m guessing never.
 Instead, we deal with employees that have a family.
 Maybe they like to go rock climbing, play soccer, or curl up next to a fire and read a nice book.
 Whatever they like to do, if millennials are dealing with a person at a company instead of just a company, we’re more likely to connect and see value.

 Creating a personal brand for millennials focuses on social proof instead of traditional advertising.
-We’re more likely to trust brands that other people buy because we see the value and attribute it to our own situation.
+We’re more likely to trust brands that other people buy from because we see the value and attribute it to our own situation.
 Another great way to do this is by utilizing generated content.
 Showcasing your happy customers’ purchases by testimonials or reviews will allow millennials to see the value your product brings to life, further impacting their purchasing decision.

 Your Content Speaks When You’re Not